bmillare/dj.plurality/README.md

 # dj.plurality

-## New developments
+## Updates

-Working on decomplecting current implementation
+Decomplection

--Making plural-fns immutable
+- plural-fns are now immutable values

--Extensive use of metadata for extension points
+- metadata is used extensively for extensibility

 # Motivation